 Prepare the meat and vegetables.

-Chop the meat, devein the jalapeños and chop them small, and chop the onions and garlic.
+Chop the meat, devein the jalapeños and chop them small, then chop the onions and garlic.

 In a large pan, heat the oil and add the pork meat.
 Brown the meat on each side.

 Add the onions, garlic, and jalapeños and sauté gently until the onions get translucent.

 When done, taste again for salt (be careful with it, as both salsa and the stock have salt in them).
 Add cilantro.

-I served this dish with a wonderful lemony rice made with white wine.
+I served this dish with wonderful lemony rice made with white wine.

 You can also try this recipe of easy Mexican rice recipe.

 Chop 3-4 medium potatoes and add them to the sauce.
 Basically, after you add the salsa and the vegetable stock, add the potatoes and continue cooking everything together for 25 minutes or until the potatoes are soft.

 Even though potatoes are already in this dish, it is still traditional in Mexico to serve it with rice, a combination that is very good, actually.

 This dish is better if you cook it with some time before and then reheat it.
 I believe the flavors have time to get friendly with each other.

 Refried beans or regular cooked beans can be added to the menu.
 Here you have a recipe on how to make authentic Mexican beans.

 Fresh corn tortillas are the best, but if you prefer flour tortillas, go with them.

 We did not serve the dish with tortillas, but the rice was perfect.

 Also, if you prefer it without rice, a dollop of Mexican crema works well with the dish.

 So, are you going to try it?
 I personally love meals like this that are relatively easy to cook and serve in basically one hour.